 Amaya, "The family.
 I assume we do it the new way."

 What she means is, the whole family never flies together.
 Things go wrong on airplanes, that's how it is.
 So we chop up into at least two flights if everyone is going.
 We reek of money, cost isn't a consideration.

 Amaya, "Tomorrow is mostly meeting and scheduling.
-A car will collect us, take us to the location, then it's hurry up and wait while scenes are set.
-When the shootings done, they bring us to the hotel.
+A car will collect us, take us to the location, then it is hurry up and wait while scenes are set.
+When the shooting is done, they bring us to the hotel.
 My suggestion is to make no plans involving us.
 What I read about our director was favorable, the male lead is a professional lacking temper tantrums and attitude.
 Still, there are night scenes, we'll take care of dinner on our own.
-I'll keep in touch with Daphne, when we shoot someplace interesting, perhaps you can show up and check it out."
+I will keep in touch with Daphne, when we shoot someplace interesting, perhaps you can show up and check it out."